The project manager position has always been the key link among team members, keeping them focused and accountable for their work.

 For most project manager responsibilities, software will help you finish them in time and with fewer mistakes than if you had done everything manually.
 Bear in mind though, there will always be certain activities that require human action and interaction.

-Let’s get straight to seeing which are the most common project manager responsibilities:
+Let’s get straight to seeing which are the most common project manager responsibilities regardless of your management style:

 Common project manager responsibilities